Son of Kim Jong Nam breaks family's silence on assassination | The Japan Times

 “We have in the past addressed other urgent needs for protection,” it asserted.
 “This will be the first and last statement on this particular matter, and the present whereabouts of this family will not be addressed.”

-The group also thanked countries “for the emergency humanitarian assistance afforded to us in protecting this family” including the Netherlands, China and the United States, plus an unspecified fourth government.
+The group thanked countries “for the emergency humanitarian assistance afforded to us in protecting this family,” including the Netherlands, China and the United States, plus an unspecified fourth government.

+It praised the Dutch ambassador to South Korea, Lody Embrechts, in particular “for his timely and strong response to our sudden request for assistance,” calling him “a credit to the people of the Netherlands and their long and principled stance for human rights and humanitarian norms.”

+Neither the Netherlands Embassy in Seoul nor CCD could be reached for comment.